A popular saying in business goes, “Put yourself in your customers’ shoes.”

 A study by Mailchimp found that segmented campaigns led to 14.31% higher open rates than non-segmented campaigns.

-Other research found that 80% of consumers are more likely to make a purchase when brands offer personalized experiences.
+Other research found that 80% of consumers are more likely to purchase when brands offer personalized experiences.

 Step 4.
 Tailor Your Sales Pitch